damphat/Sigobase/Sigobase.Generator/ReadMe.md

 ```

 ### Flag:
-Sigo has 8 possible proton flags 0->7
+- Sigo object has 8 possible proton flags 0->7
+- Default is 3
+- {?} is short version of {01234567}

 ```
 schema> {234}